neelsmith/greek102/docs/index.md

-## Week at a glance:  Mar.
-10 - Mar.
+## Week at a glance:  Apr.
+10 - Apr.
 14

 We begin reading continuous text!
+See notes on [how to prepare an assigned text](./assignments/reading-how-to/) for class reading.